 Some insight; in vibrant, progressive organizations that strive to integrate continuous improvement with running the business, you need to be both an effective manager and leader fundamentally becoming a Lean Leader.
 The challenge is creating a standard that comprises both sets of skills and approaches.
 The Lean Leader has documented standards that drive their day toward servant-minded leadership and management.
 The difference between the roles and responsibilities is subtle but important to understand.
 Managers in general have the responsibilities plan, handle and make decisions with daily activities to guide teams to desired outcomes; safety, quality, delivery of goods and services with a close eye on cost as part of the work activity.

-Review at the end of the week with your manager or director to identify opportunities to drive small improvements into daily routines that ultimately serves your team and promotes a new standard of both effective management and leadership becoming Lean Leadership!
+Review at the end of the week with your manager or director to identify opportunities to drive small improvements into daily routines that ultimately serve your team and promote a new standard of both effective management and leadership becoming Lean Leadership!

 Lean Leadership Activities

 - Meet with previous shift supervisor (hand over meet)

 - Monitor production startup (daily start of shift huddle)